FinnAngelo/FinnAngelo.github.io/_posts/2015-3-17-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: "You're up and running!"
+published: true
 ---

 Editing my first post

+Test updating this in prose.io

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).